 After a hard day's sunbathing or active exertion, the glistening mosaic of Nahodha Cocktail Bar beckons.
 Enjoy sundowners here before dinner at the à la carte restaurant (including southern African game meats and local seafood) or something more casual at Tradewinds buffet and pizza parlour, where a great beachfront deck with stylish ivory parasols make this a lovely location.

-The Fairmont Zanzibar has brought a touch of sophistication and style to the island's resort scene, which combined with its family-friendly rates make it an exceptionally good choice in this bracket – and a very sharp match for older family favourites – like Breezes and Blue Bay Resort.
+The Fairmont Zanzibar has brought a touch of sophistication and style to the island's resort scene, which combined with its family-friendly rates make it an exceptionally good choice in this bracket – and a very sharp match for older family favourites – like Breezes.

 Ideal length of stay: 5-7 nights would be typical, and longer would be fine.
 We wouldn't suggest coming here for less than three nights.